 Meetings

-In accordance with Order No. 3, Staff initiated, coordinated, and facilitated a meeting in Friday Harbor in San Juan County on December 9, 2015 that was attended by, among others, representatives of Staff, Public Counsel, the Project and Operations Manager of the E911 Unit of the Emergency Management Division of the Washington Military Department (“E911 Unit manager”), the Director of San Juan County/Town of Friday Harbor Department of Emergency Management (“San Juan EM Director”), the San Juan County E911 County Coordinator, and CenturyLink (“Friday Harbor meeting”).
+In accordance with Order No. 3, Staff initiated, coordinated, and facilitated a meeting in Friday Harbor in San Juan County on December 9, 2015 that was attended by, among others, representatives of Staff, Public Counsel, the Deputy State E911 Coordinator in the State E911 Coordinator’s Office (“SECO”) of the Emergency Management Division of the Washington Military Department, the Director of San Juan County/Town of Friday Harbor Department of Emergency Management (“San Juan EM Director”), the San Juan County E911 County Coordinator, and CenturyLink (“Friday Harbor meeting”).

-Staff also initiated, coordinated, and facilitated a meeting at the Commission’s headquarters in Olympia on December 15, 2015 that was attended by representatives of Staff, Public Counsel, the E911 Unit Manager and CenturyLink (“Olympia meeting”).
+Staff also initiated, coordinated, and facilitated a meeting at the Commission’s headquarters in Olympia on December 15, 2015 that was attended by representatives of Staff, Public Counsel, SECO and CenturyLink (“Olympia meeting”).

 The Issue of the Name of the Plans

 At the Friday Harbor meeting the San Juan EM Director explained that an emergency communications plan was the purview of an emergency management department or division.
 A local telephone company such as CenturyLink would more properly have an “outage notification” or communications plan because the plan contains procedures to disseminate information to the public, public officials, and news media during an outage (which may or may not constitute an emergency).
-At the Olympia meeting the E911 Unit manager reiterated this point.
+At the Olympia meeting SECO reiterated this point.
 Consequently, the parties agreed that the title of both communications plans should use the word “Outage” rather than “Emergency.”
 The use of “outage” instead of “emergency” in the plans’ titles also comports with WAC 480-120-412, which consistently refers to major outages, not emergencies.

 The Plans